veraszto/danvim/README.md

 `<S-F6>` unload all buffers(:%bd)

-`<S-Left>` to access custom marks, which are currently set only to Dan.vim as the first example and editable through normal map ;em when in Dan.vim buffer, Custom marks file name are like so, <filename>.vim.shortcut, so Dan.vim is Dan.vim.vim.shortcut, one can set its own for any file, following with the Dan.vim marks example.
+`<S-Left>` to access custom marks, which are currently set only to Dan.vim as the first example and editable through normal map `;em` when in Dan.vim buffer, Custom marks file name are like so, <filename>.vim.shortcut, so Dan.vim is Dan.vim.vim.shortcut, one can set its own for any file, following with the Dan.vim marks example.

 `<S-Down>` access the jump list(the same jBufs shows) and `<S-Right>` all buffers

+`<S-Tab>` goes back and forth to the alternate buffer

 Workspaces files let you navigate through files, go to the basic root workspace by pressing `<C-S-kDel>` or ;ba